lensvol/fl-request-sounder/README.md

 ![screenshot](https://raw.githubusercontent.com/lensvol/fl-request-sounder/master/screenshot.png)

-Simple browser extension for [Fallen London](https://www.fallenlondon.com/) to display "Mystery of ...
-City" in the ascending order.
+Simple browser extension for [Fallen London](https://www.fallenlondon.com/) to record "Fallen London" API requests and responses.

 _NB: This extension is **not** yet whitelisted by Failbetter Games.
 Use at your own risk!_